 Mile 5.28 – Velvet Falls: Class IV.
 High flows mean avoiding the almost river-wide hole by sneaking below the large boulder on river left and running the left side.
 Be careful not to bounce off it back to center.
 Massive high flows mean skirting the large rock to left.
 Lower flows mean a much easier class II move to get behind the boulder and into a slide type drop.
-Click here for a detailed description.
+Learn more about Velvet Falls.

 Mile 5.62 – Boy Scout: River Right.
 A small/medium camp that can be hard to spot from upstream.
 This is a common lunch stop to celebrate running Velvet Falls.

 Mile 6.67 – Big Bend: River Right. .
 A great camp with a sandy pull-in.
 This camp offers shade, sun, and is set on a picturesque bend in the river.